liamchampton/golang-twitter-bot-workshop/README.md

    **Note:** If you have a federated ID, use `ibmcloud login --sso` to log in to the IBM Cloud CLI.
 Enter your user name, and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.

-Once you are all set up you can move straight on to [Lab 1](../Lab1/README.md) // FIX THIS LINK
+Once you are all set up you can move straight on to [Lab 1](../Lab1/README.md) // TODO: FIX THIS LINK

 ## Lab 1 - Creating a basic Golang Application :books:

 ### Step 1
-// FIX THIS LINK
+// TODO: FIX THIS LINK

 Clone [this]() repository into `$HOME/<user>/go/github.com` and then open the `<PROJECT NAME HERE>` directory into your preferred editor.
 (I use Visual Studio Code with the recommended [Go extension](https://code.visualstudio.com/docs/languages/go) installed from the marketplace)